 Other popular eats worth adding to your radar while exploring Namdaemun are steamed/fried mandu (the kimchi mandu here is particularly good!), eomuk fish cakes served in a soup (odeng), and kalguksu – a seafood soup.

 Gangnam Boutique Stores & Brands

 Where: Gangnam Shopping Street, Gangnam-daero, Gangnam-gu, Seoul

-Gangnam is one of Seoul’s most exclusive neighbourhoods and for the most part, the stores and malls situated in this area reflect that reality.
-Numerous high-end international brands have their flagship stores in Gangnam, and the eclectic, instagrammable layouts of the various boutiques here simply exude elegance.
+Gangnam is one of Seoul’s most exclusive neighbourhoods.
+Numerous high-end international brands have their flagship stores in Gangnam.
+The eclectic, Instagrammable layouts of the various boutiques here simply exude elegance.

-Those interested in checking out the creme de la creme of Korean fashion designers should start their Gangnam retail therapy at Kimmy J – a store owned by Heejin Kim, one of the most important names at Seoul fashion week and a local designer who has won international acclaim for creating streetwear that somehow manages to be both edgy and sophisticated.
+Those interested in checking out the creme de la creme of Korean fashion designers should start their Gangnam retail therapy at Kimmy J. This is a store owned by Heejin Kim, one of the most important names in Seoul fashion week.
+Kim is a local designer who has won international acclaim for creating streetwear that somehow manages to be both edgy and sophisticated.

 Metro Station: Gangnam Station (Line 2)

 If you prefer shopping malls and the knowledge that everything that you need is under one roof, then Mecenatpolis Mall is a good choice for shopping in Seoul.
 Branches of both local and international brand stores are located at Mecenatpolis Mall.
 Furthermore, there is a wide selection of cafes and restaurants here.

 Mecenatpolis is one of Seoul’s best-designed malls.
 Its roof is designed from a canopy of umbrellas, and the glitzy bars and eateries that encompass it attract a chic crowd of Seoulites.